Skip to content

 Until recently, the 1 Series range opened with SE trim – although it’s never been the most popular trim level.
 Still, this gets a host of key features including climate control, cruise control, automatic lights and wipers, and all-round parking sensors.
 The standard infotainment system includes DAB radio, Bluetooth, Apple CarPlay and Android Auto.
 You also get automatic emergency braking and lane-departure warning.
 This trim includes pretty much everything you need so the higher-end versions mainly bring visual upgrades.

 M Sport echoes the look of BMW’s full-fat M performance cars without the high price or fuel consumption, and its continued popularity helps keep payments affordable on a PCP finance deal.
-You get 18-inch alloy wheels and an aggressive M Sport body kit featuring more dark-coloured styling elements.
-In the cabin, you'll find heated front seats and plush leather upholstery.
+You get 18-inch alloy wheels and an aggressive M Sport body kit featuring more dark-coloured styling elements, as well as tinted rear windows.
+Inside you get BMW's sports seats.

-The first of the fast options, the 128ti, gets unique alloy wheels, red accents and a special body kit to stand out from the rest.
+In the pre-facelift line-up you'll find the fast, front-wheel-drive 128ti, which gets unique alloy wheels, red accents and a special body kit to stand out from the rest.
 Inside, there’s unique stitching on the leather surfaces to lift them above standard M Sport versions.
 This model has been discontinued from 2024, so now is the perfect time to buy a nearly new 128ti that still feels like it just rolled off the factory floor.

 Infotainment and audio